Snake River – Ice Harbor Pool GRP

 - Economic Resources at Risk (Download PDF)

-This section provides a description of the physical features, hydrology, climate, and winds in the Snake River Ice Harbor Pool GRP planning area, and an oil spill risk assessment in Section 2.6.
+This section provides a description of the physical features, hydrology, climate, and winds in the Snake River Ice Harbor Pool GRP planning area, and an oil spill risk assessment.
 The planning area covers 256 square miles, and includes the 31.8 mile reach of the Ice Harbor Pool (a.k.a.
 Lake Sacajawea) from the upstream side of the Ice Harbor Lock and Dam (located at river mile 9.7) to the downstream side of the Lower Monumental Dam (at river mile 41.5).
 The area around Lake Sacajawea is rural with no large towns present.
 Pasco and Kennewick are the largest cities nearby, both located downstream of the Ice Harbor Dam near the confluence of the Snake and Columbia Rivers.
 The area predominately resides in Water Resource Inventory Area Lower Snake (WRIA 33), but also contains small portions of the Esquatzel Coulee (WRIA 36) to the north, and Walla Walla (WRIA 32) to the south.
 The planning area falls within the boundaries of Franklin and Walla Walla counties.

 Volcanic activity built up a stratum of mud, ash, and lava in the geologic column in the area now known as eastern and central Washington and Oregon during the Eocene (55.8-33.9 million years ago), Oligocene (33.9-23 million years ago), and Miocene (23-5.3 million years ago) Epochs (Smith 2011).
 Basalt flows then covered the area, known as the Columbia River Basalt Group, in layers, forming a strong foundation of basaltic rock at least one mile thick (Foster 2008).
 Subsequent lava and ash eruptions raised the Cascade Mountains during the Miocene Epoch, and the mountains began to lift when hundreds of volcanoes erupted during the Pleistocene Epoch (2.6 million – 11,700 years ago).
 As the mountains rose, the Snake and Columbia Rivers carved out deep gorges.
 Towards the end of the Pleistocene (~16,000-14,000 years ago) the Missoula floods battered these gorges over 100 times when the glacial dam forming Glacial Lake Missoula was repeatedly breached, releasing high velocity debris-filled waters to a height of 900 feet and scouring the landscape with a discharge of 10 million cubic feet per second (Lee 2009).
 This series of events has been described as one of the greatest flood occurrences in the history of the earth.
 Basalt bluffs and cliffs prevail throughout most of the length of the Ice Harbor Pool, but gradually flatten toward the end of the gorge craved by the Snake River until it reaches its mouth at the Columbia (USACE 1977).
 Shoreline habitats along this section of the Snake River can be characterized as: exposed rocky headlands, wave-cut platforms, pocket beaches along exposed rocky shores, sand beaches, sand and gravel beaches, sand and cobble beaches, sheltered rocky shores, and sheltered marshes (NOAA 1993).